CharlesCowdery/ADT-abstract/README.md

-If youre reading this, please come back in a few hours.
-I got overly ambitious, and then ran into some utterly awful bugs, so I am running super late.
-The bugs and squashed and the code is essentially done, but needs the demo completed.
-It should be done sometime saturday.
+If youre reading this, come back later.
+I will resubmit on canvas.
+I overworked myself to exhaustion, so am late.

 This is a project built for a final assignment in my CS3003 course